tanu-800/go_ride/README.md

 # GORIDE
--Codecrafters is developing a user-friendly travel website that manages bus routes and provides efficient navigation.
+- Codecrafters is developing a user-friendly travel website that manages bus routes and provides efficient navigation.
 Our goal is to help users easily find and navigate bus routes, ensuring a smooth and hassle-free travel experience.
 ## 🚀 Technologies Used
 ### Frontend:
 - HTML